 5. Isolate problems areas: Isolate the problem area by incrementally deleting small sections of your model and re-computing.
 This may help you narrow down the source data that the engine has trouble with.
 It may expose data entry issues or areas that are exhibiting common modeling difficulties.

 6. Locate and focus on the time step during which the problem occurs.
 Look for what is happening at that time.
 Is a weir beginning to overflow?
 Is it the first time a large pump comes on?
 Sometimes it's easiest to look at your user notifications for that time or locate the problem on a profile and slide the time browser bar to that time before examining the model.

 7. Check for upgrades.
 As newer versions of SewerGEMS and CivilStorm are released, improvements are made to the numerical solver.
 With a SELECT subscription, upgrades are included.
 Here on this here.

-8. Consider switching to using the Explicit (SWMM) numerical solver (Analysis > Calculation Options > Click on the active option to open the properties).
-If there are problems when using the SWMM engine, try changing the Routing Method from Dynamic Wave (default) to Kinematic Wave or Uniform Flow.
+8. Consider trying the Explicit (SWMM) numerical solver (Analysis > Calculation Options > Click on the active option to open the properties).
+Each solver has its own strengths and there are some situations where the SWMM solver may handle a hydraulic situation better (see this article for more).
+If there are problems when using the SWMM solver, try changing the Routing Method from Dynamic Wave (default) to Kinematic Wave or Uniform Flow.
 These methods do not handle backups as accurately as dynamic wave, but they tend to be more stable.
 If the results are still not stable with the SWMM solver (as seen in the summary output text report), try reducing the Routing Time Step calculation option.
 Suggested value range: 1.0 sec - 30 sec.
 Smaller values tend to yield more stable results.